rockitconsulting/test.rockitizer/README.md

 ## Skill level
   Basic understanding of following Java frameworks:
-  - Maven - used for build and configuration of runtime and used in example for test project.
+  - Maven - used for test project build/configuration/packaging purposes
   - Junit - used as test starter
   - XMLUnit - used for assertions